 Delisa joined Watsi on July 26th, 2018.
-One year ago, Delisa became the 4499th member to automatically support a new Watsi patient every month.
-Since then, 1,447 more people have become monthly donors!
-Delisa's most recent donation supported Dennis, a 10 year old from Kenya, to fund hernia surgery.
+Two years ago, Delisa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Delisa's most recent donation supported Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.

-Sum is a 70-year-old rice farmer from Cambodia.
-She has twelve grandchildren and likes to listen to the monks pray on the radio.
-Three months ago, Sum developed a cataract in each eye, causing her blurry and cloudy vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Sum learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
-On March 18, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that after surgery, I am able to see more clearly and go back to the pagoda to join the ceremonies."
+Hung is a 53-year-old carpenter and a married father.
+He has one daughter who is in school.
+He cannot work as a carpenter right now because of his vision.
+At home, he spends time with his wife and daughter and enjoys watching the news on TV.
+Four years ago, Hung developed a cataract in his left eye, causing him blurry vision, sensitivity to light, and tearing.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Hung learned about our medical partner, Children's Surgical Centre, he traveled there with his wife seeking treatment.
+On May 24th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $229 procedure.
+Hung shared, "I want to be able to see well so I can return to work and supporting my family."